AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 For the complete solution, read [this SO answer](http://stackoverflow.com/a/35548390/879243).
 In brief:

 * Create and use `ThemeAwareFrame` that inherits from `Frame`

 ```csharp
 // App.OnLaunched
   rootFrame = new ThemeAwareFrame(ElementTheme.Dark);
 ```

-* Create your style and store it in Light and Dark themes
+* Create your resource in both Light and Dark themes

 ```xml
 <ResourceDictionary